 Combine a great feature with exciting messaging (on the air and off), and there’s a good chance of attracting trial for a specific purpose.
 That will increase the percentage of cume for each daypart.

 Promos are a powerful weapon, but everyone fighting in verbal combat to win the battle for attention must consider how promos are heard, and how decisions are made.

 Awareness is great.
 Stations need brand awareness.
 But remember where these commercials for the station (promos) are airing.
 On your station…playing to people who already listen.
 They already know about you..

 Stop trying to tell them how great you are, and invest time and energy on motivating them to USE it more.

 Tracy Johnson's Audience Magnet Course Become a Wildly Successful Personality Without Depending On Your PD, Station or Company The industry's first online video course is a complete training program for radio personalities.
 This is […]

-The Ratings Game Tracy Johnson's Audience Magnet Course Become a Wildly Successful Personality Without Depending On Your PD, Station or Company The industry's first online video course is a complete training program for […]
+How to IZE Your Personality Tracy Johnson's Audience Magnet Course Become a Wildly Successful Personality Without Depending On Your PD, Station or Company The industry's first online video course is a complete training […]